Modern Laser Vision Correction as Alternative to Contact Lens Wear

 What are some of the things that I will have to take note of post-operatively?

-It takes around one week for the surface cornea epithelium cells to heal, during which your vision will be pretty hazy.
-Hence, you should stay at home to rest and apply the antibiotic eyedrops according to the prescribed schedule.
 To minimise the risk of infection, you should not be wearing any eye make-up until the bandage lens is removed after one week.
 In addition, do maintain good eye hygiene such avoiding dust and dirt, wash your hands before applying the eyedrops, and avoid touching your eyelids with your hands.
 Fortunately, serious infection is rarely encountered if good hygiene is observed.

 How long will it take for my vision to recover?

 You will be pleasantly surprised to learn that your vision will be pretty clear immediately after the procedure.
 However, it is not advisable to drive for the first week.
 Almost all patients recover well enough to go back to work after one week of rest.
 You can also fly without worry.
 You can use your phone and computer after the procedure, but usage will be limited and discouraged as your vision will be fuzzy for the first week while the surface epithelium cells heal.
-There is a healing curve that depends on the refractive power being corrected.
-Full vision recovery is usually achieved within two – three months.
-However, those with high myopia or astigmatism may take three or more months to achieve full vision recovery.
-Most patients are discharged from follow-up reviews after the third month.
-Additional things that you will have to take note of:- You should remember to wear sunglasses when you are outdoors in the day for the first 1 month post-op to minimise exposure to the sun’s ultraviolet rays

 - Please apply the eyedrops prescribed diligently for a smooth recovery process